Escrow accounts explained: protecting your off-plan property investment

-Escrow Accounts Explained: Protecting Your Off-Plan Property Investment
+Escrow Accounts for Off Plan Property Investment

 If you are about to buy an off-plan property in Dubai, you have probably heard the term “escrow account”.
 It might sound complicated, but it's very important to understand.
 When you buy off-plan, you pay the developer in stages while the building is still under construction.
 But what if the project gets delayed or never finishes?
 That’s where an escrow account helps.
 It’s a special bank account where your money is kept safe and can only be used for building that specific project.
 This way, your investment is protected, and the developer can’t use your money for anything else.
 So yes, it’s something you need to know about.
 Let’s understand escrow accounts in simple and practical terms.